 Scope

 The LHC impedance budget is dominated by the contribution of the LHC collimators.
-For this reason, the present collimation system has been conceived in a way that can be easily upgraded to reduce the impedance: every secondary collimator slot in IR3 (momentum cleaning) and IR7 (betatron cleaning) features a companion slot for the future installation of a low-impedance secondary collimator.
-A total of 22 slots (IR7) and 8 slots (IR3) are already cabled for a quick installation of new collimators – referred to as TCSM in the present database naming convention – that can either replace the present secondary collimators (TCSG, Target Collimator Secondary Graphite) or be used together with them.
+For this reason, the present collimation system has been conceived in a way that can be easily upgraded to reduce the impedance [1]: every secondary collimator slot in IR3 (momentum cleaning) and IR7 (betatron cleaning) features a companion slot for the future installation of a low-impedance secondary collimator.
+A total of 22 slots (IR7) and 8 slots (IR3) are essentially already cabled for a quick installation of new collimators – referred to as TCSM in the present database naming convention – that can either replace the present secondary collimators (TCSG, Target Collimator Secondary Graphite) or be used together with them.
+Partial preparation of these slots is on-going in LS1.

-y the time of the full HL-LHC implementation (LS3), a part or all the available slots might be with advance collimators using new materials, and possibly coating, to reduce the impedance
+The importance of minimizing the machine impedance for the HL-LHC has been emphasized in [2, 3, 4] and also in a recent collimation project review [5].
+We therefore foresee that, by the time of the full HL-LHC implementation (LS3), a part or all the available TCSM slots might be equipped with advanced collimators using new materials, and possibly coating, to reduce the impedance.
+Staged installation starting already after LS1 is possible.

-econdary collimators in the betatron cleaning insertion have also a crucial role in the LHC machine protection and might be exposed to large beam losses.
-Therefore, new material choices and designs must .
+Secondary collimators in the betatron cleaning insertion have also a crucial role in the LHC machine protection and might be exposed to large beam losses.
+Therefore, new material choices and designs must be robust also against beam failure (at least the ones exposed to horizontal losses).

 Benefit or objective for the HL-LHC machine performance

-The present baseline for the upgraded secondary collimators relies on a Molybdenum Carbide -Graphite () composites coated with pure Mo.
-This design a reduction of 90 % of the individual collimator impedance compared to the TCSG design [].
-The option with no coating improve the present TCSG resistivity by a factor and is also under consideration.
+The present baseline for the upgraded secondary collimators relies on a Molybdenum Carbide -Graphite (MoGr) composites coated with pure Mo.
+This design provides a reduction of 90 % of the individual collimator impedance compared to the present TCSG design made of CFC [6], thanks to a reduction of resistivity by about a factor 100.
+The option with MoGr and no coating improves the present TCSG resistivity by a factor 5 and is also under consideration.

-On the other hand, th design must be validated aterial properties and the coating options has to be demonstrated.
+On the other hand, the new design and materials [7] must be validated for operation.
+Material properties and the coating options has to be demonstrated.
 For this purposes, a rich program of validation is in progress, involving:

 tests at HiRadMat, covering material samples as well as full jaw validation;